common-workflow-language/cwl-v1.2/salad/schema_salad/metaschema/salad.md

 The terminology used to describe Salad documents is defined in the Concepts section of the specification.
-The terms defined in the following list are used in building those definitions and in describing the actions of a Salad implementation:
+The terms defined in the following list are used in building those definitions and in describing the actions of an Salad implementation:

 **may**: Conforming Salad documents and Salad implementations are permitted but